MicrosoftDocs/mesh-docs/mesh/Resources/avatars-release-notes.md

 | Mobile | Teams mobile | View other avatars only |
 | VDI | Teams | View other avatars only |

+## July 01, 2024

+* Fixed an issue where Avatar visual quality could pop in/out aggressively especially in quest devices.
+(16748)

 ## June 18, 2024